Application of Zone Method based Physics-Informed Neural Networks in Reheating Furnaces: Proposed Method

-While simulations could sample data at periodic intervals, they are not necessarily able to capture all corner cases.
-This additionally poses a risk to the Out-Of-Distribution (OOD) generalization capability of the trained DL models, an aspect where DL is not naturally good at \cite{domainbed_iclr}.
+\textbf{Zone method based PINN}: DL models are not naturally good at generalizing to Out-Of-Distribution (OOD) instances \cite{domainbed_iclr}.
+In our context, such OOD data could belong to furnace configurations (operating conditions) not seen during training.
 To tackle this, we propose employing a novel Physics-Informed Neural Network (PINN) model \cite{karniadakis2021physics} based on MLP.
-This is done via incorporating prior physical knowledge based on the zone method, using a set of our novel proposed Energy-Balance regularizers.
+This is done by incorporating prior physical knowledge based on the zone method using a set of our novel proposed Energy-Balance regularizers.

 To explain our PINN (see Figure \ref{pi_mlp_illus}), let us use eq(\ref{loss_mlp}) and denote: $\mathcal{L}_{sup} = \mathbb{E}_{(\Vec{x}^{(i)},\Vec{y}^{(i)}) \in \mathcal{X}_{IID}}[|| \Vec{y}^{(i)} - f_{\theta}(\Vec{x}^{(i)}) ||_2^2]$ as the standard \textit{supervised term}.
 Then, the overall PINN loss is formulated as: